autoplot/documentation/javadoc/org/das2/beans/ImplicitAccessLevelBeanInfo.md

-# org.das2.beans.ImplicitAccessLevelBeanInfoImplicitAccessLevelBeanInfo makes any BeanInfo class look like an AccessLevelBeanInfo by implementing
+# org.das2.beans.ImplicitAccessLevelBeanInfo

- the default access level and persistence level settings.
+ImplicitAccessLevelBeanInfo makes any BeanInfo class look like an AccessLevelBeanInfo by implementing the default access level and persistence level settings.

 ***
 <a name="create"></a>
 # create